 - If using an online pharmacy, make sure it has a legitimate U.S. street address, phone number, and pharmacist.

-- Check with the National Association of Boards of Pharmacy, which maintains a list of accredited online pharmacies.
+- Check with the FDA list, and National Boards of Pharmacy, which maintain lists of verified online pharmacies.

 - Don’t buy drugs from sites that sell meds without a prescription.

-- For more information on buying a medicine on the internet, go to this FDA website.
+- For more information on buying an online medicine safely from the Internet, go to this FDA website.

 Get to Know Your Medicine

 Any time you get a prescription refilled, check the color, texture, taste and shape of the medicine.
 If there is anything different, talk to your pharmacist.